pyladies/project-communications/README.md

 **Requests to join the team**

-- Co-leads will respond to new requests / applications in 2 weeks
+- Co-leads will respond to new requests / applications every week

 ### Contributing